Jehops/hackmd/wireless_discussion.md

       * WPA3-SAE support (requires MFP, needed for 6GHz)
       * channel representation cleanup
       * Remove global TX lock in net80211, refactor seqno allocation, push it into driver
+  * ToDos
+    * i can prio the seqno refactoring higher to remove the net80211 tx locking, and allow tx queuing / delayed transmitting stuff in net80211; would unblock linux stuff too
+    * rtwn radiotap HT/VHT field support?
+    * yes ok I will go through the old wifi PRs in Jan/Feb
+    * braindump for waterfall towards some concrete goals, eg 11ac, 11ax, etc

 - Alice:
 https://github.com/FreeBSDFoundation/proj-laptop Ed suggested that I could attend this call as there was a wish for some input on how to collate and organise work going forward.
 I've been doing something similar with the cloud native (OCI) group and can potentially show that on the call by way of example.
 Otherwise, as this is a technical call I wouldn't expect to be a regular attendee.

 - Alvin